Kris Jenner Net Worth: How Much Does The Kardashian Manager Make Off Her Kids?

 Before marrying her first husband Robert Kardashian, Kris worked as a flight attendant.

-She has been dating Corey Gamble since her separation from Caitlyn Jenner.
-Kris officially filed for divorce from the former Olympian in September 2016, according to People.
+She has been dating Corey Gamble since her divorce from Caitlyn Jenner.

 Happy birthday to this amazing man… thank you @coreygamble for being there for me always, unconditionally.
 I love you and wish you an incredible year…. you are such a blessing in my life.